luonghien0281/luonghien0281/README.md

 - 👋 Hi, I’m @luonghien0281
 - 👀 I’m Vietnamese in Korea.
-I learn application of information technology on car with c, c++, python...
+I learn application of information technology on car with c, c++, python, Java...

 <!---
 luonghien0281/luonghien0281 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.